fbpx

 Achievers

-In these cases, it’s your competitors who are offering a pay hike that will be the main beneficiaries of all that time and money you invested.
+In these cases, your competitors are offering a pay hike that will be the main beneficiaries of all that time and money you invested.
 You’ll have only ended up helping bring their business to peak performance, so where does that leave you?

-Out of pocket and with yet more work to do… It’s safe to say that reviewing your salary and bonus structures could play a part in encouraging your staff to stay, long after you’ve trained them up.
+Out of pocket and with yet more work to do… It’s safe to say that reviewing your salary and bonus structures could play a part in encouraging your staff to stay long after you’ve trained them up.

 As we said, money isn’t the only motivator.
 Simple as it sounds, it will also help if you demonstrate appreciation to your staff for the work that’s being done.